Daryl Doran: International

-During his single season with the SLU Billikens, Doran was a United States men's national soccer team member but made no "A" international appearances.
+During his single season with the SLU Billikens, Doran was a United States men's national soccer team member but never made no "A" international appearances.

 In 1999, Doran played two games with the U.S. national futsal team.

 Coaching career

 In 1992, Doran began coaching the St. Louis Ambush.
 The 1994–95 Ambush won the NPSL championship and Doran was named league Coach of the Year.
 In 1999, Doran left the Ambush, replaced as head coach by Jamie Swanner.
 Doran is in second place, behind Keith Tozer, on the NPSL list of coaching wins with 166.

 Doran left coaching after the 2004–2005 season with the Steamers.

 In April 2006, the Steamers retired his jersey number, the second to be retired after that of Slobo Ilijevski.
 He is the Steamers' Vice President of Corporate Sales and Alumni Relations as well as owner and Athletic Trainer of Doran Fitness Center in O'Fallon, Missouri.

 In 2013, Doran returned to coach the St. Louis Ambush of the Major Indoor Soccer League (MISL) as they were resurrected in St. Louis.
 Under Doran's direction, the Ambush play their home games at the Family Arena in St. Charles, Missouri.

-After several failings and a 12-34 record from 2013 until 2015 Doran and assistant coach Joe Smugala were waived by the St. Louis Ambush.
-His was replaced by Tony Glavin.
+After several failings and a 12–34 record from 2013 until 2015 Doran and assistant coach Joe Smugala were waived by the St. Louis Ambush.
+He was replaced by Tony Glavin.